Project

 Batman-adv 2015.0 released

-Added by Sven Eckelmann almost 9 years ago
+Added by Sven Eckelmann over 9 years ago

 The B.A.T.M.A.N. team is pleased to announce the immediate availability of batman-adv 2015.0 - a bugfix and maintenance release introducing only fixes and and minor cleanups, providing a safe and pleasant update for everyone.
 As the kernel module always depends on the Linux kernel it is compiled against, it does not make sense to provide binaries on our website.
 As usual, you will find the signed tarballs in our download section: